Why is ProThinker able to add value to Stockbroking Companies?

 Generating stock ideas

-With so many companies listed in the stock market, which are the ones your research team should focus on to generate buy and sell recommendations?
+Which are the ones your research team should focus on to generate buy and sell recommendations?
 We believe that the starting point is an effective stock screening tool.

 Our combination stock valuation approach allows us to do stock screening in a much more effective way.
 The usual method of stock screening is to look for stocks with low Price to Earnings or Price to Book, etc. However, different criteria will produce different lists of “cheap” stocks.
 You will have to choose which list to rely on.
 If you want stocks that are cheap on all criteria, you end up with very few stocks or nothing to buy.
 You would also be unnecessarily filtering off stocks that are attractive.
 For example, a cheap technology stock may have low Price to Earnings but its Price to Book will be high.
 Our stock screens, which uses the combination method to value stocks, gives you ONE consistent list of interesting stock ideas to do further research on.